ARE APOSTLES AND PROPHETS STILL RELEVANT TO THE CHURCH?

 Problems that is associated with apostolic teachings.

-I have no problems with worshiping alongside apostolic congregationist providing they don’t take over authority of the senior pastor or "prophecy" without need for tongues interpretation.
+I have no problems with worshiping alongside apostolic brethren providing they don’t take over authority to that of the senior pastor or "prophecy" without need for tongues interpretation.-otherwise there would be no need for it.

 The position of AoG regarding profits and prophetess as one of a universal 'prophet- hood' makes good sense because it eliminates over lording which I experienced not only in the 1970’s but recently while attending the Gympie Christian Family Fellowship in Queensland.